MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-windows-agents.md

 Before you install or deploy agents, review the following details to ensure you meet the requirements.

 - You can only install the OMS MMA on computers running Windows Server 2008 SP 1 or later or Windows 7 SP1 or later.
-- You'll need an Azure subscription.
+- You need an Azure subscription.
 For more information, see [Get started with Log Analytics](log-analytics-get-started.md).
 - Each Windows computer must be able to connect to the Internet using HTTPS or to the OMS Gateway.
 This connection can be direct, via a proxy, or through the OMS Gateway.
 - You can install the OMS MMA on stand-alone computers, servers, and virtual machines.
 If you want to connect Azure-hosted virtual machines to OMS, see [Connect Azure virtual machines to Log Analytics](log-analytics-azure-vm-extension.md).
 - The agent needs to use TCP port 443 for various resources.